karris12/cd13926-Building-Generative-AI-Applications-with-Amazon-Bedrock-and-Python-project-solution/README.md

 1. Clone this repository to your local machine.

-2. Navigate to the project root directory.
+2. Navigate to the project Stack 1.
+This stack includes VPC, Aurora servlerless and S3

 3. Initialize Terraform:
    ```